abumq/residue/docs/CONFIGURATION.md

 #### `known_loggers`::`rotation_freq`
 [String] One of [`never`, `hourly`, `six_hours`, `twelve_hours`, `daily`, `weekly`, `monthly`, `quarterly`, `yearly`] to specify rotation frequency for corresponding log files.
 This is rotated regardless of file size.

+Please note, log rotation task starts from the time server starts.
+For example, if you start the server at `10:41` the next rotation for `hourly` frequency will be at `11:41`

 Default: `never`